 Between the Lines, a support group for LGBTQIA students, runs regularly every year.
 During the 2015-2016 year ran several groups including Between the Lines, Sexual Assault Survivors Group, Adult Children of Alcoholics, Intercultural Student Support Group, and an Eating Disorder Support group.
-The 2105-16 year was exceptional for us with group offerings.
-Given that we are a small school, we frequently have to work very hard to fill our therapy groups.
-Creative ideas interns have for "selling" groups, advertising group services, and motivating student participation are all highly appreciated!
+The 2105-16 year was exceptional, as in the past we have struggled to fill groups.
+This year we are offering four groups, and are working on a brief workshop series.

 Here are some examples of groups we have run in the past:

 This group provided students support and understanding of the unique pressures they experienced at home and that often continue to impact them while in college.